Custom camera implementation in Unity —— External frame data source

 Origin object

-Define your own origin only when ExternalDeviceFrameSource.OriginType is Custom, and it is not necessary to redefine it otherwise.
+Define your own origin only when ExternalDeviceFrameSource.OriginType is Custom.
+Redefinition is not required at other times.

 - FrameSource.Camera:

 The camera is not controlled by the session.
-The camera's transform, projection matrix, and background image rendering should be controlled by external code.
+The camera's transform and projection matrix, as well as image background rendering, should be controlled by external code.

 This camera is only used on head-mounted displays to display diagnostic text in front of the eyes.

-When ExternalDeviceFrameSource.OriginType is XROrigin, it does not need to be defined.
-EasyAR will automatically use the camera defined in the Unity XR framework.
+When ExternalDeviceFrameSource.OriginType is XROrigin, definition is not required.
+EasyAR will automatically use the camera defined in Unity XR framework.

 Physical camera